Guruvayur Assembly constituency: Location

 Guruvayur Assembly constituency lies in Chavakkad taluk.
 Chavakkad is the lone taluk of Thrissur district, which entirely lies in the erstwhile British Malabar.
 Chavakkad Taluk was created in 1956-57 by dividing Ponnani taluk of the erstwhile Malabar District.
 Present-day Chavakkad taluk and much of the coastal region of Thrissur district were ruled by the Zamorin of Calicut until the 18th century.
-Guruvayur Asssembly constituency shares its boundary with Ponnani Assembly constituency of Malappuram district to the north, Kunnamkulam Assembly constituency to the northeast, and Manalur Assembly constituency both to southeast and south.
+Guruvayur Assembly constituency shares its boundary with Ponnani Assembly constituency of Malappuram district to the north, Kunnamkulam Assembly constituency to the northeast, and Manalur Assembly constituency both to southeast and south.

-In 1994, Guruvayoor Assembly constituency was composed of around 47% Muslims, 45% Hindus and 8% others.

 Local self-governed segments

 Guruvayur Assembly constituency is composed of the following local self-governed segments: